AI Assisted analysis is here. Discover the latest updates! Check Now

 Totally.
 We gained new customers, which was our main goal!
 But we also used it to completely change the registration page and improve the UX of our site visitors.
 This campaign was probably even more valuable when it comes to the long-term relationship with our customers.

-How to improve your conversion rate by using analytics?
+How to improve your conversion rate by using digital analytics?

 The recipe for building a basic analytical strategy is very simple and can bring spectacular results.
-You can do that with a bit of help conversion rate optimization tools or apply this 5 list to-do into your business.
+You can do that with a bit of help of CRO tools or apply this 5 list to-do into your business.

 Step by step, all you have to do is: